Start My Answer

 If you don't owe a debt, this can be used as a defense in court.
 For example, you may have filed for bankruptcy, and some debts have been discharged.
 If the agency is still suing you for these debts, you can argue that you've filed for bankruptcy.
 Also, some debts may be legally invalid due to fraud, coercion from a contracting party, or corruption during negotiations.

-With this information, you should have one or even multiple defenses that you can use to beat NRC in court.
+With this information, you should have one or even multiple defenses that you can use when responding to NRC in court.
 If you have the resources, It can also help if you consult a local attorney to determine and argue the most effective defenses to your lawsuit.

 How to Answer a Summons for debt collection in all 50 states